1. WHAT KIND OF DISEASE IS

 Based on the Final Settlement proposed by the National Government, those, whether they are alive or not, who meet certain requirements for having been affected by methyl mercury (except for certified Minamata disease victims) agreed with Chisso that they would not ask for further compensation in 1996, and received compensation payments of 2.6 million yen.

-8.WHAT HAVE THE PATIENTS BEEN REQUESTING?
+THE PATIENTS BEEN REQUESTING?

 More than 40 years have passed since Minamata disease broke out.
 For the Minamata disease patients, the 40 years has seen the continuation of hardship and strife.
 What the patients requested through the trials and negotiations against the administrations and Chisso was a heartfelt and sincere apology for having caused Minamata disease and not having helped the patients.
 Also, the patients have been requesting that the victims’ conditions be acknowledged and quick relief be provided.
 What they most strongly appealed for during this period, one of isolation from the local society, was that they be treated as human beings and citizens of Minamata.